intuit/design-systems-cli/packages/docs/src/getting-started.md

 ## Creating your Design System

-To scaffold you design system monorepo run the following command:
+To scaffold your design system monorepo run the following command:

 ```sh
 npm init @design-systems